Phyllomedusa bicolor

 Phyllomedusa bicolor, the giant leaf frog, bicolor tree-frog, giant monkey frog, or waxy-monkey treefrog, is a species of leaf frog.
-It can be found in the Amazon basin of Brazil, Colombia, Bolivia, and Peru, and can also be found in the Guianan Region of Venezuela and the Guianas, and in Cerrado of the state of Maranhão in Brazil.
+It can be found in the Amazon basin of Brazil, Colombia (Amazonas), Bolivia, and Peru, and can also be found in the Guianan Region of Venezuela and the Guianas, and in Cerrado of the state of Maranhão in Brazil.

 Description

 Males measure 91–103 mm and females 111–119 mm in snout–vent length.
 The dorsum is lime green whereas the belly is white to yellow-white or cream.
 Lower lips, chest and front legs bear sparse white spots with dark frames; these are more dense on the flanks and hind legs.
 Fingers are transparent brown and have large, green adhesive discs.
 There is a prominent gland extending from behind each eye over the tympanum.
 The iris is dark gray.

 Distribution and habitat

-It is found throughout the Amazon Rainforest of northern Bolivia, western and northern Brazil, south-eastern Colombia, eastern Peru, southern and eastern Venezuela, and the Guianas.
-Occasionally, it is also found in the riparian forest area of the Cerrado, a vast tropical savanna ecoregion of Brazil.
+It is found throughout the Amazon rainforest in Bolivia, the Guianas, Brazil, Colombia, Venezuela, and Peru.
+This frog has been found in gallery forest.